A non-relativistic Dirac equation: An application to photo ionization of highly charged hydrogen-like ions: Theory and implementation

 \subsection{Scaling relations}

 It has been shown that by introducing the appropriate scaling of the variables and laser parameters, the time-dependent Schr{\"o}dinger equation for the laser-matter interaction becomes independent of the nuclear charge within the dipole approximation \cite{Lambropoulos1999}.
-We will identify the properly scaled variables and parameters by a tilde,
+We will identify these scaled variables and parameters by a tilde,

+As an illustration, we demonstrate the ionization probability as a function of the scaled wavelength $\tilde{\lambda}= \lambda / Z^2$ in Fig.~\ref{Fig_REMPI}.
+For a hydrogen atom, the wavelengths falls into the moderately ultra-violet region.
+To the extent that the dipole approximation and the non-relativistic treatment is valid, this plot is independent of $Z$.
+Here, the scaled peak intensity is $\tilde{I} = 3.16\cdot 10^{13}$~a.u.
+According to Eq.~(\ref{ScalingE0}), the actual peak intensity $I = Z^6 \tilde{I}$.

+As explained in Ref.~\cite{Ivanova18}, the strongly non-monotonic behaviour is due to the onset of the two, three and three-photon thresholds, accompanied by pronounced peaks whenever photon absorption happens to be in resonance with intermediate excited bound states (\textit{resonantly enhanced multi photon ionization} - REMPI).
+In Fig.~\ref{Fig_REMPI} we have indicated both thresholds and REMPI-energies by vertical lines.

 The $Z$-independence does not survive any transition beyond the dipole approximation nor to any relativistic description.
-Thus, as pointed out in Ref.~\cite{Ivanova18}, any deviation from the scaling law of Eqs.~(\ref{Scaling}) is indicative of the breakdown of either the dipole approximation or the non-relativistic approach.
-It is worth mentioning that in Ref.~\cite{Ivanova18} another set of scaling relations which accounted for the relativistic shift in ionization potential was imposed.
+Thus, any deviation from the scaling law of Eqs.~(\ref{Scaling}) is indicative of the breakdown of the dipole approximation and/or the non-relativistic approach -- the latter in the present case.

+It is worth mentioning that in Ref.~\cite{Ivanova18} another set of approximate scaling relations which also accounted for the relativistic shift in ionization potential was imposed.
 These scaling relations were quite successful in explaining the photo ionization's dependence of laser wavelength within the dipole approximation.
-In this context, however, we will apply the scaling of Eqs.~(\ref{Scaling}) simply in order to produce results for highly charged ions more or less comparable to the hydrogen case.
+In this context, however, we will resort to the scaling of Eqs.~(\ref{Scaling}).

-We expect that with increasing nuclear charge $Z$, both the validity of the non-relativistic treatment and the dipole approximation will break down.
-Specifically, if we express Eq.~(\ref{TDSE_lwa}) in terms of the above scaled quantities, we find that the last interaction term, which is responsible for the leading magnetic contribution, is proportional to $Z$; the scaled equation reads

-where the tilde indicates that the quantities have been scaled by $Z$ according to Eqs.~(\ref{Scaling}).
-Similarly, if we expand the Hamiltonians of Eqs.~(\ref{SRhamiltoniansLowest}) in terms of $Z$, we find that the leading semi-relativistic correction scales as $Z^2$.
-This indicates that both magnetic and dynamical relativistic corrections can be expected for the highly charged ions.